Guerrilla gardening: Australia

 Guerrilla gardening is prominent in Melbourne where most of the inner northern suburbs have community vegetable gardens; land adjoining rail lines has undergone regeneration of the native vegetation, including nature strips.
 There are a few minor disputes between guerrilla gardeners in Melbourne, with most falling into one of two groups: those concerned most with native planting and those concerned most with communal food growing.
 However, people with differing opinions still work together without dispute.

+Growing Forward Kurilpa is a collective of people in Brisbane reclaiming unused space for guerilla gardening.

+In Melbourne there is a "Guerilla Gardening Narrm" collective that was established in 2023 and has created a large community garden in Coburg called the "Radicle Roots Common", they aim to help spread the idea of localising food and "reclaim the commons" to many other communities.
+Guerilla Gardening Narrm was largely inspired by Growing Forward Kurilpa.

 There are small community groups around Australia called "Permablitz" who gather regularly to design and construct suburban vegetable gardens for free, in an effort to educate residents on how to grow their own food and better prepare them if/when food prices become too expensive.

-Australian Network 10's show Guerrilla Gardeners featured a team of gardeners who make over areas of council owned property without them knowing.
+Australian Network 10's show Guerrilla Gardeners featured a team of gardeners who make over areas of council-owned property without them knowing.

-Kevin Hoffman Walk

-Kevin Hoffman Walk is a passive, scenic linear trail with significant indigenous vegetation, lush ground covers, flowering native shrubs and trees, that overlook part of the tranquil Hovells Creek in Lara Victoria.
-Originally inspired and maintained by Kevin Hoffman and his family in the early 1970s and with the support of the then Shire of Corio they commenced working together.